-Serena Williams Splashes Down A Water Slide Wearing A Blue Bathing Suit With Her Daughter
+Serena Williams Splashes Down A Waterslide Wearing A Blue Bathing Suit With Her Daughter

 Serena Williams rocked a gorgeous one-piece bathing suit as she spent the day at a water park with her daughter.
-On Wednesday, the tennis icon shared a new slow motion video of herself and her adorable little girl having some fun on the water slide with her fans.
+On Wednesday, the tennis icon shared a new slow motion video of herself and her adorable little girl having some fun on the waterslide with her fans.

-In the clip, Serena and her daughter, Olympia, splash down an orange double water slide.
+In the clip, Serena and her daughter, Olympia, splash down an orange double waterslide.
 They start together at the top as the athlete comes barreling through the water in her blue and black bathing suit, which showcased her ample cleavage, toned arms, and lean legs.

 Serena had a huge smile on her face as she slid down and raised her hands above her head to add to the fun.
 She wore her hair pulled back in a bun behind her head and accessorized the look with a dainty chain and tag pendant around her neck.
 The athlete also appeared to go with a no makeup look for the outing, rocking a fresh face and long lashes.